 The highest major resort in Europe and one of the best places to ski at Easter, Val Thorens sits at a lofty 2,300m, with the highest lift reaching 3,200m.
 It gets some serious snow, even well into May.
 There are plenty of green runs across the Three Valleys ski area and savings on lift passes if you’re travelling with children.
 Little ones can learn the ropes on beginner slopes with magic carpet lifts, or while away the afternoons at Galerie Caron, an indoor fun park with trampolines, bouncy castles and swimming pools.

 The majority of accommodation in the resort is family-friendly too, with ski-in, ski-out apartments and hotels offering childcare.
 If you like to take your skiing at a leisurely pace, there are some tranquil spots for lunch on the mountain.
 You can try the buffet-style dining at Les Chalets du Thorens and local specialities and a sun terrace at Le Chalet de la Marine.

 One of the best ski resorts for Easter, Verbier is a mainstay for snow and sunshine.
 It has runs up to an altitude of 3,330m, Four Valleys access for challenging skiing and an extensive restaurant and retail complex at the base of the Médran gondola.

 The resort is a highlight on the circuit for fun off-slope activities for families.
 Slow down and admire the scenery with cross-country skiing and snowshoeing.
 Adventurers will find dog sledding on designated trails, tobogganing along hairpin bends in Savoleyres and ice karting on a Daytona-style track.
 The kids will also love the ice rink and leisure pool at Centre Sportif.

-Call our ski experts to find out more about the best places to ski at Easter.
-Alternatively, click here to find out more about our Easter ski holidays.
+Call our ski experts on 0207 471 7700 to find out more about the best resorts for Easter skiing.